czbiohub-sf/protoSpaceJAM/docs/source/algorithmandparameters.rst

 |
 Key concepts
 ------------
-| Key concepts as illustrated in an example of CRISPR knock-in design: a gRNA (blue) targeting the genomic region of interest, and the HDR donor sequence which could template the genomic insertion of a functional payload.
+| Key concepts are illustrated in this example of CRISPR knock-in design: a gRNA (blue) targeting the genomic region of interest, and the HDR donor sequence that will template the genomic insertion of a functional payload.
 | The HDR donor contains silent mutations (yellow stripes) that protects the donor from CRISPR-induced DNA strand breaks.
-Silent mutations (orange stripes) are added to the cut-to-insert region (between the gRNA cutsite and the payload insertion site) in the HDR donor to safeguard the knock-in rate.
+Silent mutations (orange stripes) are added to the cut-to-insert region (between the gRNA cutsite and the payload insertion site) in the HDR donor to safeguard the knock-in.
 Recoded regions are not considered part of the effective homology arms.

 .. figure:: /_static/images/keyConcepts.png
    :width: 100%